LunarG/gfxreconstruct/USAGE_desktop_D3D12.md

                                         and suballocations.

 D3D12-only:
-  --dcp                 Force CachedPSO to null when creating graphics or compute PSOs.
+  --use-cached-psos <boolean>  Force CachedPSO to null when creating graphics or compute PSOs.
                                Can help enable replay across changing driver installs.
-                        (Same as --discard-cached-psos)
+                               Default: enabled
   --debug-device-lost          Enables automatic injection of breadcrumbs into command buffers
                                and page fault reporting.
                                Used to debug Direct3D 12 device removed problems.
   --fw <width,height>          Setup windowed and override resolution.
                                (Same as --force-windowed)
   --create-dummy-allocations   Enables creation of dummy heaps and resources
                                for replay validation.
   --dx12-override-object-names Generates unique names for all ID3D12Objects and
                                assigns each object the generated name.
                                This is intended to assist replay debugging.